SelendisErised/Crown-of-Thorns-Starfish-Detection/README.md

 ## Trained model & Results
 The trained model and result are stored under /Model, including all the output file.
 The model is in yolo format, i.e., model_name.pt.

+## Ensemble
+We use ensemble methods to upgrade our model performances.